rerobots/hardshare/README.md

 * doc - source of the user guide.
 * devices - code and configuration data for target hardware.
 * src - main source code.
-* py-ws - legacy Python implementation.
-Releases can be installed directly from https://pypi.org/project/hardshare/ on the Python Package Index.
-New releases from py-ws are not planned, and eventually, it will be entirely removed.

 Building Documentation